 Unfortunately, there is much we don’t know about the Incas.
 A great deal of their history is lost and we are left with only artifacts and lore.
 The ancient quipu system of knots in a string may have been their written records of superstitions, history, and knowledge1 but we lack the information today to interpret them.

 There is much speculation about the purpose of many structures.
 Sacsayhuaman (jokingly pronounced “sexy woman”, in a weird Jamaican accent), was long believed to be a stronghold.
 Word of mouth from the locals, however, believe it to be an ancient research center.
-Seeing what they have produced, this is not a far stretch of the imagination, given that they conducted successful brain surgeries2 and cultivated over 3,000 varieties of potatoes3 and had rich resources of food.
+Seeing what they have produced, this is not a far stretch of the imagination, given that they conducted successful brain surgeries.2 The Incas also cultivated over 3,000 varieties of potatoes3 and had rich resources of food.
 They were truly advanced.

 LARGER THAN THE ROMAN EMPIRE